stevecooperorg/Blink/README.md

 # Blink

 A library for resetting Entity Framework databases as fast as possible, for integration testing.
+Available on NuGet at [https://www.nuget.org/packages/Blink/]()

 ## Introduction